Where Are Tinted Windows Illegal? State By State (2025)

 - Having too-dark tint may result in tickets and fines

 Tinted windows have many benefits ,from glare relief to privacy.
-However, too-dark tint can be dangerous.
+However, certain car modifications, like overly dark tint, can be dangerous.
 In low light, this tint can make it harder to see and increase the likelihood of accidents.

 Because of these risks, are tinted windows illegal?
 While they aren’t outright banned in most areas, many jurisdictions restrict the level of tint.